gatechtonics/trackcz/README.md

-# trackcz
+# TrackCZ
-Image acquisition for Zeiss microscopes
+This is a ZEN Macro that hosts a workflow for standardized image acquisition with Zeiss microscopes operated by ZEN.

+Current development: streamlining code and flexible for working with a variety of image stacks.